nhsconnect/CareConnectAPI/pages/explore/api_medication_medicationstatement.md

 ---
 title: Medication | Medication Statement
 keywords: usecase, clinical
-tags: [fhir, rest, clinical, medication,development]
+tags: [fhir, rest, medication, api]
 sidebar: foundations_sidebar
 permalink: api_medication_medicationstatement.html
 summary: A record of a medication that is being consumed by a patient.
 A MedicationStatement may indicate that the patient may be taking the medication now, or has taken the medication in the past or will be taking the medication in the future.